coli-saar/tulipac/README.md

 # tulipac: The TuLiPA compiler

+**Note:** You can now directly parse TAG grammars in the tulipac format with [Alto](https://github.com/coli-saar/alto/wiki/Parsing-TAG-with-feature-structures-%28tulipac%29).
+This will probably be faster than parsing with TuLiPA directly.
+Tulipac itself is no longer under development.

 [TuLiPA](https://sourcesup.cru.fr/tulipa/) is the Tübingen Parsing Architecture.
 It is an excellent parser
 for teaching [tree-adjoining grammar](http://en.wikipedia.org/wiki/Tree-adjoining_grammar),